hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/4 - Partitioning.md

 # Partitioning – Breaking Large Tables into Smaller Pieces

 When dealing with large datasets, partitioning can help improve performance and maintainability.
-There are two approaches for partitioning:
+PostgreSQL supports two general types of partitioning:

-- Horizontal (split by rows)
+- Horizontal partitioning: splitting a table by rows
-- Vertical (split by columns)
+- Vertical partitioning: splitting a table by columns

 ## Horizontal partitioning